jaccomoc/jactl/docs/pages/command-line-scripts.md

 You can use a `BEGIN` section to perform any up-front initialisation before any input is processed and an `END` section to perform any work after the input has all been processed.

-Here is an example where we modify the `freq.jacsal` script to add a `BEGIN` section to initialise a Map that will keep letter frequencies across all lines, and an `END` section to print the results at the end:
+Here is an example where we modify the `freq.jactl` script to add a `BEGIN` section to initialise a Map that will keep letter frequencies across all lines, and an `END` section to print the results at the end:
 ```groovy
 BEGIN {